benrbray/yaraku-test/README.md

 * Groups computed by the `ml` service may contain books that have been deleted.

 At the moment, these errors won't cause the application to crash, but they are not handled very gracefully.

+### Machine Learning

+* The grouping system always uses `K=5` clusters.
+Ideally, K would scale appropriately with the number of books and their similarity / dissimilarity.